 Even late as he was, he had to pause to open the drapes hiding the balcony.
 The last thing he’d been interested in when he’d finally found the place the previous night had been the view, but it should look out on the water.

 “Oh, wow.”
 Sunlight sparkled along the blue-green bay.
 From his two-bedroom condo on the fourteenth floor, the boats heading out for the day appeared smallish, their hulls shining white; some with sails unfurled to catch the early-morning breeze.
 More boats of all sizes rocked gently in their moorings at the marina below him.
-Or was he supposed to call them yachts?
-Were those the bigger ones?
+Or was he supposed to call the